What does EV charging software pricing actually include?

 This is a pricing issue, not only an architecture issue.

 If data export, event access, or migration support are constrained, your future switching cost increases.
 That switching cost is part of the platform price even if it does not appear on the first proposal.
+This is fundamentally a question of data ownership: if you cannot export sessions, CDRs, and raw OCPP events on demand, the vendor effectively prices your exit for you.

 Use three scenarios, not one: